 There are often no obvious signs of being infected with the Chlamydia bacteria.
 This is why you should get tested if you have engaged in any sexual activity with a potentially-infected person.
 See below for more facts on the bacteria, how being infected can affect your health and what to do next if you have caught chlamydia.

-- 50% of males and 70% of females have no signs or symptoms from chlamydia.
+- 50% of males and 70% of females have no signs or symptoms of chlamydia.

 - Recommended screening every 12 months or at every change of partner.